Repo Checkout and Sync

 |---|---|

-| Dev-branch repo | Rebases by default (unless overridden). |
+| Dev-branch repo | Rebases on target origin. |

-By default, dev branches are rebased.
+By default, dev-branches are rebased.
 You can override this per repo or globally:

 --merge=<repo-path>: merge instead of rebase.--no-rebase-repo=<repo-path>: skip both rebase and merge for that repo.--no-rebase: skip rebase for all dev-branch repos (unless explicitly listed in--merge).